RedShift51/detection_detectron/README.md

 such results show us, that detection of deseases (mostly) is accurate.
 Examples of detections on training and testing parts of dataset are presented below.

-Examples of inference on train images (output - resultof detection via CNN):
+Examples of inference on train images (output - result of detection via CNN):

 ![3](https://user-images.githubusercontent.com/29106459/113507007-9da9b800-9550-11eb-91c9-60ba20dab9c6.png)
 ![35](https://user-images.githubusercontent.com/29106459/113507035-d6499180-9550-11eb-9baf-6563f3c2d25b.png)